 Kerry Prasifka has served as Nursery Director from 2003 to 2005, and again from 2008 to present.
 In 1994, Kerry graduated from Texas A&M Commerce with a degree in English and Secondary Education and taught middle school in the public school system for six years before she and her husband, Jason, began having children in 2001.

 Kerry and Jason have been members of First Frisco since 1999.
 Kerry spent her childhood living in many different places, including Louisiana, Maryland, Guam and Midlothian, Texas.
 But having lived here since 1998, she now considers Frisco her home town.
-In addition to serving as nursery director, Kerry currently teaches at Friends IN Christ Preschool twice a week.
-She thoroughly enjoys both positions and feels extremely blessed to be a part of the First Frisco staff and congregation.
+She thoroughly enjoys her position and feels extremely blessed to be a part of the First Frisco staff and congregation.

 Since August 2002, Lesia has served as Church Secretary for First Frisco UMC.
 A native Arkansan, she held a similar position at Cabot United Methodist Church until moving to the North Texas area in April 2002.